-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.

-Some specialty and other services require approval from your PCP in advance (an "authorization").
-If you don't have an authorization before you get services from a specialist, you may have to pay for these services yourself.
-If the specialist wants you to come back for more care, check first to be sure that the authorization (approval in advance) you got from your PCP for the first visit covers more visits to the specialist.
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - Some specialty and other services require approval from your PCP in advance (a "referral or authorization").
+If you don't have a referral or authorization before you get services from a specialist, you may have to pay for these services yourself.
+If the specialist wants you to come back for more care, check first to be sure that the referral or authorization (approval in advance) you got from your PCP for the first visit covers more visits to the specialist. - You will need to obtain a prior authorization from your PCP when a provider is not in our plan.
+The plan Medical Director will review and make a decision on your authorization.
 Refer to Chapter 4, Section 2.1 for information about which services require prior authorization.